phaneesh/haxwell/README.md

 * Use `HaxwellDemo.java` to start a simple console logging consumer
 * Use `HaxwellDemoIngester.java` to start writing sample data into `haxwell-demo` table
 * You can even do a `put` to `haxwell-demo` table from `hbase shell`

+### Configuration
+* `hbase.haxwell.consumers.handler.count` Total no of threads that consumer will use to process the events default value is `10`
+* `hbase.haxwell.consumers.events.batchsize` Event batch size.
+Default value `100`
+* `hbase.haxwell.consumers.execution.timeout.ms` Execution timeout set of each handler thread.
+Default value `-1` (No timeout)
+* `hbase.haxwell.consumers.handler.queue.size` Queue size for handler .
+Default value `100`